 - Related: Can You Freeze Scallops?

-How to Broil Lobster Tails
+How to Broil Lobster Tails?

 Learning how to broil lobster tail is all about the precision of timing and temperature.
 It happens fast, making this a great method for any night of the week.
 Broiling tales are easy and fast and great for presentation for a special lobster dinner.
 In addition, it also gives you the most concentrated lobster flavor as the high heat caramelizes the sweet meat.
 Broiling lobster tails requires careful attention due to the high heat involved.
 To avoid overcooking, follow these simple steps: